Cornell-RelaxML/quip-sharp/docs/index.md

 [lattice_err]: img/lattice_err.png "Lattice Errors"
 ![Lowest element-wise mean squared error (MSE) achievable for quantizing a multivariate Gaussian to various codebooks.
 The $E_8$ lattice achieves the [densest unit-sphere packing in 8 dimensions](https://en.wikipedia.org/wiki/Kissing_number) and our derivative codebooks have the lowest MSE.][lattice_err]

-The $E_8$ codebook achieves lower MSEs than all other codebooks, including those based on the $D_4$ lattice that achieves the 4 dimensional kissing number.
+The $E_8$-based codebooks achieves lower MSEs than all other codebooks, including those based on the $D_4$ lattice that achieves the 4 dimensional kissing number.
 This figure also shows the importance of having a large number of columns $n$.
 Increasing the number of columns decreases the error for the half integer grid, as the resulting codebook is more "round."
 Since the E8P codebook is actually the union of two shifted codebooks, each of which is a ball intersected with $\hat{D_8}$, it is not perfectly round.